ameztegui/111022_data_management_visualization/content/policies.md

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with any of us.
 If you prefer to speak with someone outside the course, the MSc Coordinator is an excellent resource.

-- We (like many people) are still in the process of learning about diverse perspectives and identities.
+- I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to us about it.

 ### How to get help: